U & University

 For our linked schools participating in the UniTY programme and who intend to deliver the Smart Skills Module, training is provided by Gerry Kelly, Smart Skills Coordinator with the DCU Access Service.

-There is currently no further training planned for this semester.
+No further training is currently planned for this semester.

 For more information on the Smart Skills module and training, please contact email@example.com

-There is currently no further training planned for this semester.
+There is currently no training planned for this semester.

 For further information on the programme, please contact firstname.lastname@example.org